 Remote employment can be challenging, so you should ask yourself if you are ready to face these impediments.

 Procrastination is the biggest enemy of people who work from home.
-Once you start, you may catch yourself sleeping longer, doing a laundry or watching Netflix when you should work, or checking social networks too often.
+Once you start, you may catch yourself sleeping longer, doing laundry or watching Netflix when you should work, or checking social networks too often.
 The solution?
 You have to create your ideal schedule and motivate yourself to finish it.
 Give yourself daily, weekly, or even hourly goals.
 It can be hard at first, but once you accomplish them you’ll feel proactive and satisfied with your work.
 If you don’t motivate yourself, you will end up with a bunch of unfinished tasks so you won’t be able to relax even when you’re not working.

 You have to make sure that your family understands that you have a serious job even though you work from home.
-Kids can be a real distraction for you, together with pets, household chores, TV, etc. So, plan children’s activities before you start working, make yourself a coffee and prepare snacks in order to avoid breaks, and turn off notification from social media.
+Kids can be a real distraction for you, together with pets, household chores, TV, etc. So, plan children’s activities before you start working, make yourself a coffee and prepare snacks in order to avoid breaks, and turn off notifications from social media.
 It’s fine to take a break, but not too often.
-A separate office space can help you minimize distractions and keep you focused.
+Separate office space can help you minimize distractions and keep you focused.

 Communication skills are a must

 It’s easy to discuss work when you’re in the same room with your colleague.
 You can speak about upcoming work with your boss in the kitchen, or go to lunch with your colleague and talk about a project.
-Nevertheless, discussing the work over the email can be a bit challenging.
+Nevertheless, discussing the work over email can be a bit challenging.
 While you’re writing an email, you have to be crystal clear.
 You want to skip misunderstandings in communication, so try to write shorter, more succinct sentences that won’t confuse others.
 Keep your tasks up-to-date and notice others if you going to miss a deadline.
-If you have some questions, don’t hesitate to ask or even to insist on skype call.
+If you have some questions, don’t hesitate to ask or even to insist on a skype call.
 Remember, communication is crucial if you want to get your job done well.

 Being able to work alone

 Sitting in your home alone the whole day is not for everyone.
 Working from home can make you feel lonely or even socially depressed, especially if working with people inspire you.
 This is a big change for you, so give yourself time until you get used to the new situation.
 You will find a way to fulfill the social “whole” in your life.
 You can chat with colleagues or go to a quiet coffee shop to work.
-Moreover, if you don’t have fixed hours at work, you can motivate yourself to finish a work as soon as possible, so you can go to a gym or go out with friends.
+Moreover, if you don’t have fixed hours at work, you can motivate yourself to finish work as soon as possible, so you can go to a gym or go out with friends.

 You must become computer savvy